BlogCustomer Feedback

 was a high- or low-effort experience.

-For instance, an interaction would be considered high-effort or “extremely difficult” if a customer
+For instance, a customer interaction would be considered high-effort or “extremely difficult” if a person

 • needed to be transferred between multiple departments,